 I can’t express this strongly enough.
 You must plan, advertise and gain support in advance.
 The time period is up to you but I would advise nothing less than a month unless it’s a rolling monthly event with a steady team!
 Get the church(es) on side, the leadership, the young people, youth and children’s leaders, the church secretary, the local Christian book shop etc!

 Get yourself a good, enthusiastic and able team.
 We have always used young people but have had experienced and capable leaders there to lead and over time, train the young people.
 Unless you have to, don’t go it alone.
 It leads to great tiredness and may harm the impact of the event.
 I have learned to delegate to trusted team members.
 Be careful how you choose your team but remember it is a flexible and dynamic process.
 Apart from me, my teams have changed for each event

 Our last event saw us using a computer for live visuals, a video projector, a sound system with sub bass, a lighting rig with faders, smoke machine, DJ, rappers, band, video clips, talks and so on.. it was massive.
 We now have a full run through the week before the next event to get lighting, computer and sound cues correct and smooth.
-For the rap/r&b songs we had CDs with the original tunes, instrumentals etc. out to people a couple weeks before.
+For the rap/r&b songs we gave out CDs and mp3s with the original tunes, instrumentals etc. out to people a couple weeks before.

 This is essential and will make a difference.
 You can critique what happens, check technical equipment, look at your own performances and get placement, links and more up to highest standards to help improve the event.